ankan17/learncwithme/_posts/c-tutorial-series/2017-08-19-doing-it-over-again.md

 serial: 12
 title: Doing It Over Again!
 meta: Getting started with Loop Control Instruction in C
+description: >-
-description: From Decision Control Statements, we move on to a more complex programming construct i.e. loops!
-Explore all about Loop Control Instructions, the <i>for</i> loop, <i>break</i> and <i>continue</i> statements and much more in this tutorial!
+  From Decision Control Statements, we move on to a more complex programming construct i.e. loops!
+Explore all about Loop Control Instructions, the
+  <i>for</i> loop, <i>break</i> and <i>continue</i> statements and much more in
+  this tutorial!
 comments: true
 category: c-tutorial-series
 ---

-We have covered sequential and decision control instructions so far.
+We have covered Sequential and Decision Control Instructions so far.
 But are these enough?
 Let’s take up a situation.
 Suppose you were to write a program where you want to print all the numbers from 1 to 10.
 Sounds easy enough, right?
 Write 10 `printf()` statements and we are done.
 Or better yet, write all the numbers in the same `printf()` statement, separated by newline feed.
 The code can be given as follows:

 ```c
 /* Method 1 */